vikramaH/links/AI and LLMs.md

 Ollama
 ==
-Aside from managing and running models locally, Ollama can also generate custom models using a Modelfile configuration file that defines the model’s behavior.
+Aside from managing and running models locally, Ollama can also generate custom models using a **Modelfile** configuration file that defines the model’s behavior.

+A Modelfile is a blueprint that that Ollama uses to set up and run a Large Language Model (LLM).

-The Ollama Modelfile is a configuration file essential for creating custom models within the Ollama framework.
-It facilitates the specification of a base model and the setting of various parameters, such as temperature and num_ctx, which alter the model’s behavior.
+The Ollama Modelfile is a configuration file that facilitates the specification of a base model and the setting of various parameters, such as temperature and num_ctx, which alter the model’s behavior.

+**Using the Modelfile with Ollama**

+To use your Modelfile:

+    Save the Modelfile content to a file (e.g., Custom_Assistant_modelfile).

+    Create a model based on this file:

+    ollama create my-custom-assistant -f Custom_Assistant_modelfile

+    Run the model:

+    ollama run my-custom-assistant

+Ollama’s library provides a wealth of Modelfiles for different applications, from simple assistants to more complex models.
+Accessing these files can inspire your creations or serve as a direct foundation for your projects.
+The ollama show command is particularly useful for displaying the Modelfile of any local model, offering insights into its configuration and potentially serving as a template for your custom models.

-A few key commands:
+**A few key ollama commands:**

 ollama list  ==> To check which models are locally available, type in cmd